TiBOcode/astrotibo/src/content/notes/guide.md

 ---
-title: This is the Ukulele Improvisation Hub
+title: This is the Ukulele Improvisation Guide
 category:
   - "[[Ukulele]]"
 date: 2024-08-13